connectordb/connectordb.io/pipescript/docs/embedding.md

 }
 ```

 Whatever your data format is, you will need to somehow fit it into the `pipescript.Datapoint` structure.
-If you have tabular data, `map[string]` is recommended for the Data portion of your Datapoints.
+If you have tabular data, `map[string]interface{}` is recommended for the Data portion of your Datapoints.

 For more information, look at [Datapoint's documentation](https://godoc.org/github.com/connectordb/pipescript#Datapoint)